DiantArts/CodingStyle/README.md

 This Coding style is purely oriented toward readability and explicitness and is therefore strict and painful to put into practice.

-Therefore, this coding style isn't written to explain why rules stands like so, but just list them.
+This coding style isn't written to explain why rules stands like so, but just list them.

-Exceptions ...

 Variables